Fiji (software)

-Fiji (Fiji Is Just ImageJ) is an open source image processing package based on ImageJ2.
+Fiji is an open source image processing package based on ImageJ2.

 Fiji's main purpose is to provide a distribution of ImageJ2 with many bundled plugins.
 Fiji features an integrated updating system and aims to provide users with a coherent menu structure, extensive documentation in the form of detailed algorithm descriptions and tutorials, and the ability to avoid the need to install multiple components from different sources.

 Fiji is also targeted at developers, through the use of a version control system, an issue tracker, dedicated development channels, and a rapid-prototyping infrastructure in the form of a script editor which supports BeanShell, Jython, JRuby, Clojure, Groovy, JavaScript, and other scripting languages, as well as just-in-time Java development.

 Plugins

 Many plugins exist for ImageJ, that have a wide range of applications, but also a wide range of quality.

 Further, some plugins require specific versions of ImageJ, specific versions of third-party libraries, or additional Java components such as the Java compiler or Java 3D.

 One of Fiji's principal aims is to make the installation of ImageJ, Java, Java 3D, the plugins, and further convenient components, as easy as possible.
 As a consequence, Fiji enjoys more and more active users.